tadepada/Nexus-Protocol/README.md

 We recognize that a single LLM is the wrong tool for real-time motor control.
 Our architecture is a **hybrid, distributed model**:

 1.  **The Cloud Cortex (Nexus Protocol):** A powerful, LLM-based model runs in the cloud.
 It handles complex reasoning, planning, and language.
-It decides **what** to do (e.g., "get the water bottle from the table").
+It decides **what** to do.

 2.  **The Onboard Core:** A small, efficient, real-time processor runs on the robot itself.
 It handles reflexes, balance, and execution.
-It decides **how** to perform the action (e.g., calculating the precise joint movements).
+It decides **how** to perform the action.

 Our project focuses on perfecting the Cloud Cortex and the communication protocol between these two "brains."
 For a more technical deep-dive, see our [Architecture Document](ARCHITECTURE.md).

 ### How to Get Involved

 This project is in its foundational stage.
 The best way to contribute right now is to:
-* Review our documentation, especially the `PROJECT_SUMMARY.md` and `ARCHITECTURE.md`.
+* Review our documentation.
 * Run the MVP simulation using the `QUICKSTART.md` guide.
 * Join the "Discussions" on GitHub to share your ideas on how to improve the MVP.